 Audit, Compliance and Risk Blog

 One of the longest running sub-national greenhouse gas (GHG) control efforts in the U.S. has been the Regional Greenhouse Gas Initiative (RGGI) program.
 RGGI provides a cap-and-trade program covering GHG emissions from targeted fossil fuel power plants in participating northeastern states.
-The program t has just been revised and extended through 2030.Read More
+The program is preparing to add a new participating state in 2021 -- Virginia.Read More